freemansoft/NFRs/README.md

 * [Scaled Agile Framework](https://www.scaledagileframework.com/nonfunctional-requirements/)

 ## Various NFR Taxonomies
 NFR taxonomies often group related NFRs into _Categories_ or _Qualities_. _Categories_ may have _Sub-categories_ to help with organization.
 There are many different published NFR taxonomies.
-The folloing table links to a few.
+The following table links to a few.

 | Site                                                                                                                        | Category Type | Individual Category                                                                                                         |
 | --------------------------------------------------------------------------------------------------------------------------- | ------------- | --------------------------------------------------------------------------------------------------------------------------- |